Rodrigobanselmo/fullstack-takehome/README.md

 - update `prisma/schema.prisma`
 - run `npx prisma migrate dev` to create the migration

-If you need to you can always reset the database with `npx prisma reset`
+If you need to you can always reset the database with `npx prisma reset`.